ibbles/LearningUnreal/Static Lighting.md

 Unreal Engine can build lighting at different levels of quality.
 These are controlled in Build > Lighting Quality.
+Range from Preview to Production.
+No idea what these actually do.

 There are also even more settings, independent from the Build > Lighting Quality setting, in the [[World Settings]] > Lightmass > Lightmass Settings group.
 The most important ones are